Prison Reform: Health Care in Alabama's Prisons

 Alabama’s prison system has been in the news a lot this year, and not for good reasons.
 Violence, inmate riots, allegations of mismanagement and corruption and a failed prison building plan in the state legislature have all pointed out plenty of problems.

-The Alabama Public Radio news team has spent the past several months examining what happens as people go into the state’s prison system and what happens when they come out.
+The Alabama Public Radio news team spent several months in a national award-winning effort examining what happens as people go into the state’s prison system and what happens when they come out.

 Today, APR’s Alex AuBuchon looks at the quality of prison health care in Alabama and examines a large federal lawsuit challenging whether inmates receive the minimum care guaranteed in the Constitution.